-For example, a roundtrip direct flight from DFW to Puerto Vallarta costs 25,000 or 30,000 AAdvantage miles (depending on peak and off peak dates).
-But I can use British Airways Avios to book the exact same flight for only 15,000 Avios.
-I’ll go over their award ticket pricing in this post.
+For example, a roundtrip direct flight from DFW to Puerto Vallarta requires 25,000 or 30,000 AAdvantage miles (depending on peak and off peak dates).
+But I can use British Airways Avios to book the exact same flight for only 18,000 Avios.
+I’ll go over their award ticket pricing in more detail in a moment.

 How to book American Airlines flights with British Airways Avios

-The currency of the British Airways loyalty program (also known as British Airways Executive Club) is Avios, so you will probably see me referring to their miles as Avios.
-But I use miles, points, and Avios interchangeably sometimes, so don’t let that confuse you.
+The currency of the British Airways loyalty program (also known as British Airways Executive Club) is Avios, so I’ll usually refer to their miles as Avios.
+I use miles, points, and Avios interchangeably, so don’t let that confuse you.